zhongkaifu/Seq2SeqSharp/README.md

     "Beta2":0.98,
     "EnableCoverageModel":false,
     "ValidIntervalHours":1.0,
+    "VocabSize":45000,
     "ShuffleType": "NoPaddingInSrc",
     "CompilerOptions":"--use_fast_math --gpu-architecture=compute_60"
 }
 ```

 ### Data format for SeqCliassificationConsole tool
-The data format is tokens along with the corresponding tag for classification per line.
-Tokens are inputs to the encoder, and ask model to predict its classification tag.
+The data format is tokens along with the corresponding tags for classification per line.
+Tokens are inputs to the encoder, and ask model to predict tags.
-Tag and tokens are split by tab character.
-It looks like [Tag] \t [Tokens in Text]
+Tags and tokens are split by tab character.
+It looks like [Tag1] \t [Tag2] \t ... \t [TagN] \t [Tokens in Text]
+If data has multi-tags, model will run multi-tasks for these tags.

 Here is an example:
 Tag                 |  Tokens in Sequence
 --------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------